Trones21/Trones21/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Crowdsourced Graphs, Words of the World, Youtube Videos
+- 🔭 I’m currently working on many things
 - 🌱 I’m currently learning CI/CD on AWS
 - 👯 I’m looking to collaborate on Bioinformatics libraries
 - 💬 Ask me about Javascript